muah327-dotcom/AI-ADMS/README.md

 - Desktop: > 1024px
 - Large screens: > 1280px

+## Testing

+`frontend/src/tests/DocumentUpload.test.jsx` documents a set of OCR-extraction regression scenarios, but is not runnable yet: it imports `@testing-library/react` and uses Jest/Vitest-style `describe`/`it`/`expect`, neither of which is currently installed as a dependency, and there is no `test` script in `frontend/package.json`.
+Its own comments describe it as documentation and structure for future integration testing rather than an active test suite.
+To make it runnable, add a test runner (e.g. Vitest, which pairs naturally with Vite) and `@testing-library/react` as dev dependencies, add a `test` script, and replace the placeholder assertions with real ones against mocked OCR output.

+## Deployment

+Both `backend/vercel.json` and `frontend/vercel.json` are set up for deployment to [Vercel](https://vercel.com), and `backend/server.js` detects the Vercel environment (`process.env.VERCEL`) to run as a serverless function via `backend/api/index.js` instead of a long-running server.

+1. Deploy `backend/` and `frontend/` as two separate Vercel projects (or configure them as a monorepo with two apps).
+2. On the backend project, set the environment variables from the table above — `MONGODB_URI` and `JWT_SECRET` are required, and `ADMIN_EMAIL`/`ADMIN_PASSWORD` and `FRONTEND_ORIGIN` should be set before the deployment is reachable by anyone else.
+3. On the frontend project, set `VITE_API_URL` to the deployed backend's `/api` URL, then trigger a build — this value is inlined at build time, so it can't be changed by restarting alone.
+4. Confirm `GET /api/health` on the deployed backend reports a connected database before relying on the deployment.

 ## Security

 - JWT-based authentication with bcrypt password hashing
 - Role-based access control (student, department_admin, admin)
 - Department-scoped authorization for department admins
 - Input validation with express-validator
+- Rate limiting on `/api/auth/login` and `/api/auth/register` to slow brute-force and account-enumeration attempts
 - File upload size limits
 - CORS protection
 - Response compression